Ikea’s killer dressers and America’s hidden recall crisis

 Despite their prevalence, recalls may not be an effective strategy for removing dangerous goods from consumers’ homes.
 Recalls hinge on communication: Companies must reach out to customers to let them know they’ve purchased a faulty product.
 However, it’s tough to know exactly how persuasive these efforts are.

-The 1.3 million Malm dressers that have been returned or provided with wall attachment kits represent just 4.5% of the 29 million dressers that were recalled in the United States and Canada.
+The 1.3 million dressers that have been returned or provided with wall attachment kits represent just 4.5% of the 29 million recalled dressers that Ikea estimates it sold in the United States.
 That 1.3 million figure also includes wall attachment kits that the company distributed before the recall through the Secure It campaign (and, of course, there’s no guarantee that customers ever used the wall attachment kits).
 A recent survey by Consumer Reports found that only about a quarter of adults have anchored their furniture securely.

 Might the figure go up over time, as more people return the dressers?
 Not likely, says Will Wallace, a senior policy analyst at Consumer Reports Advocacy (formerly Consumers Union).
 Recalls are most effective in the first six months following the initial announcement because of news related to the recall and company marketing.
 “The number of dangerous recalled dressers that Ikea has managed to get out of people’s homes is abysmally low,” Wallace says.